common name: crabhole mosquito

 Introduction - Distribution - Description and Identification - Life History - Importance as a Pest or Vector - Selected References

 The geographic range of Deinocerites cancer includes Florida, the Bahamas, the Greater Antilles (excluding Puerto Rico) and coastal regions of Central America from the Yucatan Peninsula in Mexico to the Bocas del Toro Province in Panama.
 Deinocerites cancer is commonly found in the upper elevations of mangrove swamps and grassy saltmarshes along Florida's east coast as far north as St. Johns County.
-By contrast, this mosquito is relatively uncommon on Florida's west coast.
+This mosquito is relatively uncommon on Florida's west coast.
 Florida's crabhole mosquito is normally found in large or medium-sized burrows, such as those made by the great Atlantic land crab, Cardisoma guanhumi.
 The density of Cardisoma guanhumi burrows can exceed 1000 per acre in some coastal areas of southeastern Florida, but along the state's west coast these burrows are encountered only occasionally.
 The burrows constructed by these land crabs may extend for a meter or more before terminating just below the water table.

 Figure 1.
 Distribution of the crabhole mosquito, Deinocerites cancer Theobald.
 Illustration by James Newman, University of Florida.